 Remember also to notify any income abroad to the tax authorities in your home country.
 The tax authorities in your home country can advise you on questions about submitting a tax return if you are moving.

 The Nordic tax portal Nordisk eTax also contains useful information on taxation in the various Nordic countries in all five countries’ languages plus English.
-The portal takes account of different removal situations and there is information specifically for students, employees and pensioners as well as those with assets in another Nordic country.
-In the FAQ section of the portal you can yourself put questions to experts at the tax administrations of the Nordic countries.
+The portal takes account of different removal situations and there is information specifically for students, employees and pensioners as well as for individuals with assets in another Nordic country.
+In the FAQ section you can also put your own questions to experts in the tax administrations of the Nordic countries.